Bi-altermagnetism unveiled by sublattice-specific circular dichroism in resonant inelastic X-ray scattering

 {\bf Spin-orbital excitations}

 The magnons seen at low energies are in general dispersive excitations and shall exhibit some chiral splitting~\cite{Smejkal2024,Liu2024}.
-However, the dispersion observed within the studied momentum range is small (see Fig.~S4 in the Supplementary Information), and the present RIXS resolution is not sufficient to resolve such splitting.
-A dispersion in the very low-energy region (10-15~meV) has been reported by neutron scattering~{\cite{Bao2023}, but this technique is typically not suitable for detecting higher-energy excitation energy, where we observed a CD signal that is well reproduced by the atomic/impurity model.
-This suggests that the observed CD arises predominantly from the wave-vector dependence of the polarization (dipole) operators rather than momentum dependence of the final-state wave functions.
+However, the dispersion observed within the studied momentum range is small (see Fig.~S5 in the Supplementary Information), and the present RIXS resolution is not sufficient to resolve such splitting.
+A dispersion in the very low-energy region (10-15~meV) has been reported by neutron scattering~{\cite{Bao2023}, but this technique is typically not suitable for detecting higher-energy excitation energy, especially around feature $A$ of interest, where we observe a CD signal.
+Although phonon and local vibronic excitations are also present at intermediate energies~\cite{Reschke2020,Stanislavchuk2020}, we emphasize that the observed CD is well reproduced by an atomic (impurity) model.
+This indicates that it originates from electronic bound excitations at the Fe sites, consistent with the resonant sensitivity of the Fe $2p$-to-$3d$ excitations.
+This also suggests that the observed CD arises predominantly from the wave-vector dependence of the polarization (dipole) operators rather than momentum dependence of the final-state wave functions.